paulfitz/daff-doc/types/coopy/IndexItem.md

 ---
 layout: thing
 thing: class
-title: coopy.IndexItem
+title: daff.IndexItem
 ---
-# coopy.IndexItem
+# daff.IndexItem

   A list of instances of a given row in a table.